 - Access Geo-Restricted Content on Netflix or other websites: You’ll find services like Netflix have different catalogs for different countries.
 It varies due to distribution rights and permissions.
 You can bypass that and access the entire library with a VPN even if your state doesn’t get all the titles.

-An integral part of a VPN software is NOT to log your browsing data.
+An integral part of a VPN software like Surfshark is NOT to log your browsing data.
 You see, VPN is designed to keep your browsing data private from the internet, but it can still access that data just because the user is using their tunnels to browse the web.
 An ideal VPN Company should promote user-privacy and vow to protect the interest of the user by not keeping any browsing logs.

 In today’s post, we look at the best VPN services that you can use for FREE on your desktop.
 We selected the ones which do not log your browsing history.
 But still, privacy policies can get updated from time to time.
 So, we recommend you should check out each of them before finalizing which one to use.